yuhuiX/ejs-renderer/README.md

 # ejs-renderer

-Use EJS to render HTML files by reading individual configuration files
+A CLI tool using EJS to render HTML files by reading individual configuration files

 ## Usage